International Foundation Programme - Humanities and Social Science

 What will I study?

-In addition, the teaching of Humanities and Social Sciences modules means you will deepen your English language, academic listening and reading capabilities, your ability to interpret your findings and present to your peers and tutor, in appropriate written and oral format – specific to the requirements of undergraduate degrees in Humanities and Social Science.
+The Humanities and Social Sciences modules are designed to deepen your English language, academic listening and reading capabilities, your ability to interpret your findings and present to your peers and tutor, in appropriate written and oral format – specific to the requirements of undergraduate degrees in Humanities and Social Science.

 You will develop your academic skills, techniques and processes with an emphasis on building your personal capacity for creativity, critical and independent thinking.
 You will also learn how to demonstrate effective academic writing, analysis skills, interpersonal communication and the ability to work in multi-cultural teams.